yeetergamerisnotsus/Wifi-Enhancer/README.md

 20. Sleek Design: Our enhancer boasts a modern and compact design that blends seamlessly with any decor.

 Upgrade your online experience today with our Wi-Fi enhancer, and enjoy speeds of up to 200 Mbps along with a host of advanced features.
 Say goodbye to buffering, lag, and slow downloads, and say hello to a faster, more reliable Wi-Fi connection!

+Installation

+1. To install click the green button that says code then press download zip.

+2. Next right click the file then press Extract all...

+3. Then click extract.